yogitea/hugo-test/themes/hugo-uno/README.md

 hugo-uno
 ========

-A responsive hugo theme with awesome font's, charts and light-box galleries, the theme is based on [Uno](https://github.com/daleanthony/Uno) for ghost.
+A responsive awesome hugo theme with awesome font's, charts and light-box galleries, the theme is based on [Uno](https://github.com/daleanthony/Uno) for ghost.
 A example site is available at [hugouno.fredrikloch.me](http://hugouno.fredrikloch.me)

 A Swedish translation is available in the branch feature/swedish